SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 1. The page was trying to load a big file.
 1. The server was busy for too long.
-1. The server is down.
+1. The server was down.

-If a page was taking to load a big files, use the "custom timeout" Step to give the page more time to load.
+If a page was taking too long to load a big file, use [the `custom timeout` Step](#custom-timeout-step) to give the page more time to load.

 If the server was busy, try [re-running the tests](https://docs.github.com/en/actions/managing-workflow-runs/re-running-workflows-and-jobs#re-running-all-the-jobs-in-a-workflow).
 As of 01/2022 you have to navigate to the newly running tests manually.
 For example, by going to the Actions page again.